Did you know that 50 percent of new customers are drawn in by signage?

 Here are a few quick pointers to remember when choosing a brand font:

-- The typeface should be legible and clear enough to read.
+- Put emphasis on readability; the typeface should be legible and clear enough to read.

-- There’s a lot of beautiful fonts out there, that’s for sure.
+- There are a lot of beautiful fonts for coffee shops out there, that’s for sure.
 But limit your fonts to two to three per material.

-- When combining fonts, make sure that there’s a level of contrast.
+- When combining typography, make sure that there’s a level of contrast.
 For example, combine a serif with sans serif font.

 We offer unlimited graphic design at a flat monthly rate.
 That means you can have all the designs you need without breaking the bank.
 From book illustrations to coffee shop websites, we’ve got you covered!